Styling Headlines

 H1 Headline Background

 The Background tools lets you change the background of the H1 headline on all pages on your site.
-You can change the color, upload a new background image, remove an image, or reset to your style's default image.
+You can change the color, upload a new background image, remove an image, or reset to your template's default image.

 You also have full control over the positioning and tiling of any background image that you upload.